 - One of the worst places in the world for workers in this industry in terms of worker rights

 Importers usually turn to Bangladesh for garment manufacturing.
 But some issues can overshadow the benefits of producing there.
 For example, in addition to the problems above, product samples getting to factories egregiously late is projected to cost the readymade garment industry around $1 billion annually.

 Regardless of these problems, it’s still worth noting that garment exports are the backbone of Bangladesh's industrial sector.
-In 2016, they accounted for over 80 percent of total exports and surpassed $25 billion.
+As of 2021, they accounted for over 80 percent of total exports.
 Clearly, some importers feel Bangladesh still meets their needs.
 But what about yours?